aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 ## Testing the Global Exception Handler middleware

-I added an `Ajax` action to the `HomeController` and modified the `Privacy` action in the same file, to do a quick test with the global exception handler middleware installed.
+To do a quick test of the installed the global exception handler middleware, I added an `Ajax` action method to the `HomeController` class.
+The method normally returns JSON data but throws an exception if the route contains the optional id parameter.

+I also modified the `Privacy` action method that normally returns the Privacy view but throws an exception if the route contains the id parameter.

+Here is the code for these action methods:

 ```csharp
 public IActionResult Privacy(int? id)